 "Martha had a sister, Mary, who sat at Jesus' feet, and heard His word.
 'But Martha was cumbered about much serving...'
-Cumbered-the Greek word is 'perispao' meaning: to drag all around, to distract with care.
-She was so loaded down with emotions and attitudes and feelings which needed to be dealt with and set in proper order.
-She was dragging those feelings and attitudes into every relationship-how she felt towards her sister, how she communed with Jesus.
-She COMPLAINED and WHINED even to Him whom she had received into her house.
+Cumbered - the Greek word is 'perispao' meaning: to drag all around, to distract with care.
+She was so loaded down with emotions and attitudes and feelings which needed to be dealt with and set in proper order while dragging those feelings and attitudes into every relationship.
+Martha COMPLAINED and WHINED even to Him whom she had received into her house.